 What Does Blue Light on Eero Mean?

 After a factory reset, the eero will go through a series of lights.
 The first set of lights are blue to show it is ready for setup.

 Once the eero setup has completed, the light will turn solid blue to indicate that the router is fully operational.
 If your eero’s light is not solid blue then it may be because of another issue, which we will cover.

 Your eero has not successfully completed the startup sequence yet.
 Please wait for about 10 minutes for this light to go solid blue.

-Your eero is not connected to the internet, or it has lost its connection.
+A blue flashing light means that your eero is not connected to the internet, or it has lost its connection.
 If you are running an ISP’s network, please contact your provider for help with getting online.
-If your eero was working previously but you have reset it, check if your other devices are online or check if there is a problem with your internet instead.

 If you are in the market for another mesh network setup then take a look at our Amazon Affiliate links below for our recommendations.